amrmhassan/smart-wallet/time line.md

 [FAILD]
 FAILD - fix the problem with the user photo
 FAILD - when logging in to another user the user photo doesn's change until the user reopen the app

-# ------------[Start] critical changes in the app

-[HomeScreen] remove periods [D, W, M, Y] remove the income only show the outcome for the current day only and yesterday, the current money in the wallet you can also remove the yesterday outcome and only show the today outcome [StatisticsScreen] show all the details their simple first like income, outcome with periods (D, W, M, Y , and All)and other custom periods this will apply for all the statistics in the page -first card will show the (income, outcome, total current money in the wallet) for that period -second card will show the (current money in the wallet or income, or outcome charts)

-# for small periods like only one day show the details of that day with each transaction happend

-the default period will be one day and when setting a new period that period will be saved for the next time opening the statistics page

-# ------------[End] critical changes in the app